sachink20aug/Autonomous-Car-Sim-Deep-Learning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
 ![alt text](screenshots/NN_Params.jpg)

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded 4-5 laps on track one using center lane driving.
 Here is an example image of center lane driving:
 ![alt text](screenshots/center_2018_04_07_01_12_46_283.jpg "Center Image")